-Perhaps one of the best known of Rome's pubic squares, the Piazza Navona dates back to the end of the 15th century, but today fills with modern people sipping coffees while watching street performers.
-Caffès abound, and there are a number of shops too.
-You'll also find a number of impressive monuments, including one by Gianlorenzo Bernini and another by Francesco Borromini.
-You can reach Piazza Navona by jumping off the metro at Barberini and walking west about 20 minutes.
+Perhaps one of the best known of Rome's public squares, the Piazza Navona dates back to the end of the 15th century.
+Today, it fills with modern people sipping coffees while watching street performers and artists.
+Cafes abound, and there are a number of shops too, although recent visitors said both tend to be expensive.
+You'll also find a number of impressive monuments, including one by Gian Lorenzo Bernini (Fountain of the Four Rivers) and another by Francesco Borromini (Sant'Agnese in Agone).

 You can reach Piazza Navona by hopping off the metro at Barberini and walking about a mile west.
 It is free to visit 24/7.

 More Best Things To Do in Rome

 A must-see on many travelers' itineraries, the Trevi Fountain is situated amongst a high concentration of hotels, shopping and nightlife.
 Finished in the mid-1700s, the Trevi is a powerful example of a baroque design with a distinctly mythological character.
 The god of the sea, Oceanus, emerges from the pool, flanked by his trusty Tritons.
 The fountain underwent an extensive, mutlimillion euro restoration and reopened in its full splendor in November 2015.

 According to Roman lore, throwing one, two or three coins into the Trevi, with your right hand over your left shoulder ensures you'll return to Rome; you'll fall in love with an attractive Roman; and you'll marry that same Roman.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.